About the Diamond Fund for Choristers

-The tradition of live cathedral music is one that spans 1,400 years.
+The tradition of live cathedral music spans 1,400 years.
 It is the UK’s oldest living cultural heritage, but this art form and the benefits it brings are at risk from rising costs.
 We believe it deserves to be sustained and strengthened.

 How to get involved…